Chinese export porcelain: Wares for Europe, to the 18th century

 Under the Kangxi Emperor's reign (1662–1722) the Chinese porcelain industry, now largely concentrated at Jingdezhen was reorganised and the export trade soon flourished again.
-Chinese export porcelain from the late 17th century included blue-and-white and famille verte wares (and occasionally famille noire and Famille jaune).
+Chinese export porcelain from the late 17th century included blue-and-white and famille verte wares (and occasionally famille noire and famille jaune).
 Wares included garnitures of vases, dishes, teawares, ewers, and other useful wares along with figurines, animals and birds.
 Blanc de Chine porcelains and Yixing stonewares arriving in Europe and gave inspiration to many European potters.

 The massive increase in imports allowed purchasers to amass large collections, which were often displayed in dedicated rooms or purpose-built structures.
 The Trianon de Porcelaine built between 1670 and 1672 was a Baroque pavilion constructed to display Louis XIV's collection of blue-and-white porcelain, set against French blue-and-white faience tiles both on the interior and exterior of the building.
 It was demolished in 1687.

 For the potters of Jingdezhen the manufacture of porcelain wares for the European export market presented new difficulties.
 Writing from the city in 1712, the French Jesuit missionary Père François Xavier d'Entrecolles records that "...the porcelain that is sent to Europe is made after new models that are often eccentric and difficult to reproduce; for the least defect they are refused by the merchants, and so they remain in the hands of the potters, who cannot sell them to the Chinese, for they do not like such pieces".

 In the later 18th century, as European porcelain factories became established, there was more competition, and the quality of export wares declined, with many using fussy and over-elaborate shapes and decoration.
-So-called Canton porcelain was made as "blanks" at Jingdezhen, then carried to Canton where it was painted in styles designed for Western markets at the Thirteen Factories, often including armorial porcelain for dining wares, with the design of the coat of arms of the buyer sent out from Europe and copied.
+So-called Canton porcelain was made as "blanks" at Jingdezhen, then carried to Canton (Guangzhou) where it was painted in styles designed for Western markets at the Thirteen Factories, often including armorial porcelain for dining wares, with the design of the coat of arms of the buyer sent out from Europe and copied.